-If no, you may be making a mistake.
+If you don’t, you may be making a mistake.

-Some may still have Wembley pegged as the place where many popular television shows got filmed over the years.
+Some may still have Wembley pegged as where many popular television shows got filmed over the years.

 Where Exactly Is Wembley?

 Wikipedia suggests that two-thirds of the people living in Wembley are Asian, with only 26% of residents in the area being born in the UK.
-As a direct result, there are a vast array of eateries offering specific cuisine from cities and even towns across the Indian subcontinent.
+As a direct result, many eateries offer specific cuisine from cities and even towns across the Indian subcontinent.

 Wembley is a prominent place with many pockets of diversity hidden in plain sight.
 You can find one of the district’s best places to eat along the famed Ealing Road, Wembley, located directly off Wembley High Road.

-About a mile and a half from Wembley Stadium, these culinary gems are approximately 12 minutes from the stadium by car.
+These culinary gems are approximately 12 minutes from the stadium by car, about a mile from Wembley Stadium.
 That equates to about 25 minutes on buses such as the 83, 483, 79 and the 297, taking the typical traffic into account.

 Wembley’s Ealing Road

-According to Wikipedia, is also a centre of South Indian jewellery and gold shops.
+According to Wikipedia, it is also a South Indian jewellery and gold shops centre.

-Ealing Road has for many years had its thriving shopping community making parking difficult around the area during the day.
+Ealing Road has had a thriving shopping community for years, making parking difficult around the area during the day.

 With most places on Ealing Road, Wembley well-established, family-run businesses, you are guaranteed to be able to find something to tantalise your taste buds.
 Whether you seek a spicy, meaty treat or a cooling vegetarian dish, there are even places on Ealing Road to cater for vegan dietary requirements.

-As famous for food as Oxford Street is for shopping, let’s take a look at some of the best culinary delights found on Ealing Road, Wembley.
+As famous for food as Oxford Street is for shopping, let’s look at some of the best culinary delights on Ealing Road, Wembley.

 The Top 10 Culinary Gems on Ealing Road, Wembley

-Located just four minutes walk from Wembley Central Station, this long-running, international chain was founded by P. Rajagopal after he opened a tiny grocery store on the outskirts of Chennai.
+Located just a four-minute walk from Wembley Central Station, this long-running, international chain was founded by P. Rajagopal after he opened a tiny grocery store on the outskirts of Chennai.

 Why not start your day with breakfast here, indulging your senses in rich, authentic flavours?

-Try Uthappam, a dosa like a dish from South India that vaguely resembles a crepe, with a range of fragrant toppings or savoury rice cakes known as Idli.
+Try Uthappam, a dosa – a dish from South India that vaguely resembles a crepe, with a range of fragrant toppings or savoury rice cakes known as Idli.

-Whatever you opt for, be sure to order their Mysore coffee, a famous foam, latte-like drink; the perfect morning beverage.
+Whatever you choose, be sure to order their Mysore coffee, a famous foam, latte-like drink; the perfect morning beverage.

-A little further down Ealing Road, Wembley towards Alperton train station you will find Sakonis, famed for its Indian street food.
-The vegetarian cafe and buffet-style restaurant serves Indo-Chinese cuisine.
+A little further down Ealing Road, Wembley, towards Alperton train station, you will find Sakonis, famed for its Indian street food.
+The vegetarian cafe and buffet-style restaurant serve Indo-Chinese cuisine.

 It is continuously popular with the after-work crowd, Monday to Friday and from midday on Saturdays, so always be sure to book a table in advance to avoid disappointment.

-For an all-you-can-eat option near Wembley Stadium for less than the cost of a main course elsewhere in the capital, at Sakoni, Wembley you will find an A La Carte menu including 45 different items.
+For an all-you-can-eat option near Wembley Stadium for less than the cost of a main course elsewhere in the capital, at Sakonis, Wembley, you will find an A La Carte menu including 45 different items.

-Dating back to a humble beginning as a juice stall in 1984, the homemade meals on offer here arguably offer many visitors a taste of “mum’s cooking”.
+Dating back to a humble beginning as a juice stall in 1984, the homemade meals here arguably offer many visitors a taste of “mum’s cooking”.

-The Bombay Club Sandwich, with onions, tomatoes, capsicums, potatoes, coriander, cheese, cucumber and spiced masala makes for a lighter alternative to rice-based dishes and curries which are also available in abundance.
+The Bombay Club Sandwich, with onions, tomatoes, capsicums, potatoes, coriander, cheese, cucumber and spiced masala, makes for a lighter alternative to rice-based dishes, and curries are also available in abundance.

 This place often has a queue out of the door so try to book in advance as they are full on weekends and event days.
-A definite dish to try here is the Pani Puri, hollow pieces of pastry, filled with potato and chickpeas, fried and served with a tamarind sauce, green chutney and mint water.
+The Pani Puri is a definite dish to try here, which comprises hollow pieces of pastry filled with potato and chickpeas, fried and served with a tamarind sauce, green chutney, and mint water.

-Or, if you want to sample a quintessential vegetarian dish from the heart of Kathiyawad in Western India, you could opt for Undhiyu, which is a one-pot, vegetable casserole filled with fragrant spices – the epitome of Gujarati cuisine.
+Or, if you want to sample a quintessential vegetarian dish from the heart of Kathiyawad in Western India, you could opt for Undhiyu, a one-pot vegetable casserole filled with fragrant spices – the epitome of Gujarati cuisine.

-With a philosophy to provide delicious food for a great price, Shree Sai Vada Pav prides themselves on offering a “little taste of home for the Indians in London”.
+Shree Sai Vada Pav prides itself on offering a “little taste of home for the Indians in London” with a philosophy of providing delicious food for a great price.

-Banishing the unhealthy ingredients of some Indian dishes that did put some people off, the menu here got carefully crafted to give the most out of each flavour.
-It’s one of the most popular places to eat in Alperton and just two minutes from the train station.
+It’s one of the most popular places to eat in Alperton and two minutes from the train station.